M1 High-Yield Savings Account Terms and Conditions B2 Bank, N.A.

 Limits – 3.2

 M1 Users with Active Plus Membership: The maximum amount that may be withdrawn or transferred to an externally linked account is $50,000 per day.
-There is a $1.00 minimum for all withdrawals or transfers.
+There is no minimum transfer amount.

 M1 Users without Active Plus Membership: The maximum amount that may be withdrawn or transferred to an externally linked account is $10,000 per day.
-There is a $1.00 minimum for all withdrawals or transfers.
+There is no minimum transfer amount.

 Forfeiture Clause – 3.3